jasonf7/Resume/README.md

 Resume
 ======

-Professional Resume written in LaTeX
+- Professional Resume written in LaTeX
+- Use of PdfLaTeX